-2) 10-gigabit Experiments: Figures 4 and 6 show performance profiles from the same experiments shown in Figures 2 and 3, but on a 10-gigabit network.
-For Agreed delivery, using the original protocol, Spread can provide throughput up to about 1 Gbps before the protocol starts to reach its limits and latency climbs.
-Its average latency at this throughput is $385~\mu s$ .
-Using the accelerated protocol, Spread can provide 1.2 Gbps throughput with an average latency of about 310 $\mu s$ , for a simultaneous improvement of 20% in both throughput and latency.
+2) 10-gigabit Experiments: Figures 4 and 6 show performance profiles from the same experiments as in Figures 2 and 3, but on a 10-gigabit network.
+For Agreed delivery, using the original protocol, Spread can provide throughput up to about 1 Gbps before the protocol reaches its limits and latency climbs.
+Its average latency at this throughput is 385 μ s.
+Using the accelerated protocol, Spread can provide 1.2 Gbps throughput with an average latency of about 310 μ s, for a simultaneous improvement of 20% in both throughput and latency.
 The maximum throughput Spread reaches with latency under 1 ms using the original protocol is 1.6 Gbps, but using the accelerated protocol, Spread is able to reach 2 Gbps with similar latency, for a 25% improvement in throughput.

 Unlike on 1-gigabit networks, on 10-gigabit networks, processing is slow relative to the network.
 Therefore, the differing overheads of the different implementations significantly affect performance.
-While Spread can support 1.2 Gbps throughput with latency around 310 $\mu$ s using the accelerated protocol, the daemon-based and library-based prototypes support up to 2.9 Gbps and 3.5 Gbps, respectively, at the same latency.
+While Spread can support 1.2 Gbps throughput with latency around 310 μ s using the accelerated protocol, the daemon-based and library-based prototypes support up to 2.9 Gbps and 3.5 Gbps, respectively, at the same latency.

-Because processing is a bottleneck for Spread on 10-gigabit networks, the prototype implementations better show the power of the protocol.
-For the daemon-based prototype, the original protocol supports 2 Gbps with latency around 390 $\mu$ s.
-The accelerated protocol supports 2.8 Gbps throughput with latency around 265 $\mu$ s, for a simultaneous improvement of 40% in throughput and over 30% in latency.
+Because processing is a bottleneck for Spread on 10gigabit networks, the prototype implementations better show the power of the protocol.
+For the daemon-based prototype, the original protocol supports 2 Gbps with latency around 390 μ s.
+The accelerated protocol supports 2.8 Gbps throughput with latency around 265 μ s, for a simultaneous improvement of 40% in throughput and over 30% in latency.

-Fig. 4.
-Agreed delivery latency vs. throughput, 10 Gb network
+Fig. 6.
+Safe delivery latency vs throughput, 10 Gb network

-Fig. 5.
-Agreed delivery latency vs. throughput for 1350-byte messages and 8850-byte messages, 10 Gb network
+Fig. 7.
+Safe delivery latency vs throughput for 1350 byte messages and 8850 byte messages, 10 Gb network

-The performance profile for Safe delivery is similar but with higher overall latencies for the stronger service, as well as slightly higher overall throughputs, due to the fact that message delivery is not in the critical path.
-Using the original protocol, Spread supports 1.1 Gbps throughput with an average latency of 930 $\mu$ s; using the accelerated protocol, Spread can support the same throughput with 25% lower latency (about 700 $\mu$ s), achieve 20% higher throughput with the same latency (about 1.35 Gbps), or improve both throughput and latency by about 10% each (with latency of about 810 $\mu$ s for 1.2 Gbps throughput).
+The performance profile for Safe delivery is similar but with higher overall latencies for the stronger service.
+Using the original protocol, Spread supports 1.1 Gbps throughput with an average latency of 930 μ s; using the accelerated protocol, Spread can support the same throughput with 25% lower latency (about 700 μ s), achieve 20% higher throughput with the same latency (about 1.35 Gbps), or improve both throughput and latency by about 10% each (with latency of about 810 μ s for 1.2 Gbps throughput).

 As for Agreed delivery, the difference between the protocols is even clearer for the prototype implementations.
-For the daemon-based prototype, the original protocol supports 2.5 Gbps throughput with 1.5 ms latency, while the accelerated protocol supports 3.1 Gbps with 980 $\mu$ s latency, improving throughput by 25% and latency by 35% at the same time.
+For the daemon-based prototype, the original protocol supports 2.5 Gbps throughput with 1.5 ms latency, while the accelerated protocol supports 3.1 Gbps with 980 μ s latency, improving throughput by 25% and latency by 35% at the same time.

-Using the accelerated protocol, Spread achieves a maximum throughput of 2.3 Gbps (a 35% improvement over the original protocol's maximum of 1.7 Gbps), the daemon-based prototype reaches 3.3 Gbps, and the library-based prototype reaches 4.6 Gbps.
+Using the accelerated protocol, Spread achieves a maximum throughput of 2.3 Gbps (a 35% improvement over the original protocol's maximum of 1.7 Gbps), the daemon-based proto-type reaches 3.3 Gbps, and the library-based prototype reaches 4.6 Gbps.